Calamitous/bouken/README.md

 In order to write your own game, simply create your own story_data.rb.
 It doesn't matter what code is in story_data.rb, or how it's built, as long as it produces

-* An instance variable @story, which contains
+* An instance variable @story, which contains:
 * A valid Story Structure hash, outlined below.

 The interpreter picks up this hash and begins taking the user through your game.